-On this day in 1862, a tortured relationship ends when President Abraham Lincoln removes General George B. McClellan from command of the Army of the Potomac.
+A tortured relationship ends when President Abraham Lincoln removes General George B. McClellan from command of the Army of the Potomac.
 McClellan ably built the army in the early stages of the war but was a sluggish and paranoid field commander who seemed unable to muster the courage to aggressively engage Confederate General Robert E. Lee’s Army of Northern Virginia.

 McClellan was a promising commander who served as a railroad president before the war.
 In the early stages of the conflict, troops under McClellan’s command scored several important victories in the struggle for western Virginia.
-Lincoln summoned “Young Napoleon,” as some called the general, to Washington, d.C., to take control of the Army of the Potomac a few days after its humiliating defeat at the Battle of First Bull Run, Virginia in July 1861.
+Lincoln summoned “Young Napoleon,” as some called the general, to Washington, D.C., to take control of the Army of the Potomac a few days after its humiliating defeat at the Battle of First Bull Run, Virginia in July 1861.
 Over the next nine months, McClellan capably built a strong army, drilling his troops and assembling an efficient command structure.
 However, he also developed extreme contempt for the president, and often dismissed Lincoln’s suggestions out of hand.

 After Lee defeated Pope at the Second Battle of Bull Run in late August, 1862 he invaded Maryland.
 With the Confederates crashing into Union territory, Lincoln had no choice but to turn to McClellan to gather the reeling Yankee forces and stop Lee.
-On September 17, 1962, McClellan and Lee battled to a standstill along Antietam Creek near Sharpsburg, Maryland.
+On September 17, 1862, McClellan and Lee battled to a standstill along Antietam Creek near Sharpsburg, Maryland.
 Lee retreated back to Virginia and McClellan ignored Lincoln’s urging to pursue him.
 For six weeks, Lincoln and McClellan exchanged angry messages, but McClellan stubbornly refused to march after Lee.
 In late October, McClellan finally began moving across the Potomac in feeble pursuit of Lee, but he took nine days to complete the crossing.
 Lincoln had seen enough.
 Convinced that McClellan could never defeat Lee, Lincoln notified the general on November 5 of his removal.
 A few days later, Lincoln named General Ambrose Burnside to be the commander of the Army of the Potomac.

-After his removal, McClellan battled with Lincoln once more--for the presidency in 1864.
+After his removal, McClellan battled with Lincoln once more—for the presidency in 1864.
 McClellan won the Democratic nomination but was easily defeated by his old boss.